JasperVerheul/horizontal-deceleration-forces/README.md

 The dataset and processing methods are described in more detail in [Verheul et al (2024)](https://).

 Please cite this work and dataset as: Verheul, J., Harper, D., Robinson, M.A., (2024).
-Forces experienced ... .
-Journal of Sports Sciences,
+Forces experienced ... . *Journal of Sports Sciences*,

 ## Licensing
 All data files in this repository are available under the Apache-2.0 License (see the [LICENSE file](https://github.com/JasperVerheul/horizontal-deceleration-forces/blob/main/LICENSE) for more details).